AOMediaCodec/libavif/doc/avifdec.1.md

         - **libgav1**

 **-d**, **\--depth** _D_
-:   Output depth [8,16].
+:   Output depth, either 8 or 16.
 (PNG only; For y4m, depth is retained, and JPEG is always 8bpc).

 **-q**, **\--quality** _Q_
-:   Output quality [0-100].
+:   Output quality in 0..100.
 (JPEG only, default: 90).

 **\--png-compress** _L_
-:   PNG compression level (PNG only; 0-9, 0=none, 9=max).
+:   PNG compression level in 0..9 (PNG only; 0=none, 9=max).
 Defaults to libpng's builtin default.

 **-u**, **\--upsampling** _U_
-:   Chroma upsampling (for 420/422). automatic (default), fastest, best, nearest, or bilinear.
+:   Chroma upsampling (for 420/422).
+One of 'automatic' (default), 'fastest', 'best', 'nearest', or 'bilinear'.

 **-r**, **\--raw-color**
 :   Output raw RGB values instead of multiplying by alpha when saving to opaque formats